astronomer/astro-docs/enterprise/v0.23/04_deploy/06_ci-cd.md

 #### Registry Address

 *Registry Address* tells Docker where to push images to.
-On Astronomer Enterprise, your private registry located at `registry.${BASE_DOMAIN}`.
+On Astronomer Enterprise, your private registry is located at `registry.${BASE_DOMAIN}`.

 #### Release Name